yixuan-cute/notebook/Java/Java.md

 The rules and conventions for naming our variables can be summarized as follows:

 1. A variable's name can be any legal identifier — an unlimited-length sequence of Unicode letters and digits, beginning with a letter, the dollar sign `$`, or the underscore character `_`.

+> Note:
-    * The convention, however, is to always begin our variable names with a letter, not `$` or `_`.
+> &emsp;&emsp;The convention, however, is to always begin our variable names with a letter, not `$` or `_`.
 Subsequent characters may be letters, digits, dollar signs, or underscore characters.
 Additionally, the dollar sign character, by convention, is never used at all.
-    * A similar convention exists for the underscore character; while it's technically legal to begin our variable's name with `_`, this practice is discouraged.
+> &emsp;&emsp;A similar convention exists for the underscore character; while it's technically legal to begin our variable's name with `_`, this practice is discouraged.
-    * White space is not permitted.
+> &emsp;&emsp;White space is not permitted.

 2. When choosing a name for our variables, use full words instead of cryptic abbreviations.
 Doing so will make our code easier to read and understand.

-    * The name we choose must not be a keyword or reserved word.
+> Note: The name we choose must not be a keyword or reserved word.

 3. If the name we choose consists of only one word, spell that word in all lowercase letters.
 If it consists of more than one word, capitalize the first letter of each subsequent word.

+> Note:
-    * The names gearRatio and currentGear are prime examples of this convention.
+> &emsp;&emsp;The names gearRatio and currentGear are prime examples of this convention.
-    * If our variable stores a constant value, such as `static final int NUM_GEARS = 6`, the convention changes slightly, capitalizing every letter and separating subsequent words with the underscore character.
+> &emsp;&emsp;If our variable stores a constant value, such as `static final int NUM_GEARS = 6`, the convention changes slightly, capitalizing every letter and separating subsequent words with the underscore character.
 By convention, **the underscore character is never used elsewhere**.

 # 3 Creating Primitive Type Variables